 - Students must commit to meeting and communicating with their assigned mentor

 - Students are expected to attend all program events and workshop.
 Students cannot miss more than two events during the program.

 - Students who want to receive the one credit must register for the Short Topics on Work one credit course in the spring semester of the program year

 To apply to the program please submit the following:

-- Two-page typed essay reflecting on the role of a mentor, three things you would like to learn from a mentoring relationship, and what you would like to achieve from participating in the program.
+- Short essay reflecting on what you would like to achieve from participating in the program

-- Two letters of recommendation from a professor, an employer, an adviser, or someone who can speak to your academic capacity, work ethic, and character.
+- One letters of recommendation from a professor, an employer, an adviser, or someone who can speak to your academic capacity, work ethic, and character

-Please Note: Letters of recommendation should be addressed to the "WINGS Mentoring Program Selection Committee” and must be sent directly from the recommender to Ludine Daux, WINGS Program Coordinator, via email or mail.
+Please Note: The letter of recommendation should be addressed to the "WINGS Mentoring Program Selection Committee” and must be sent directly from the recommender to Ludine Daux, WINGS Program Coordinator, via email or mail.